SATAY-LL/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 The `variable` arguments determines whether to plot the number of transposons or the number of reads for a chromosome defined in `chrom`.
 The `bar_width` argument defines the width of the bars (in basepairs).
 All insertions or reads within a bar are added up.
-Wider bars makes the script significantly faster, but this might regions with low abundance less visible where the smaller bars provide more detailed information.
+Wider bars makes the script significantly faster, but this might cause regions with low abundance less visible where the smaller bars provide more detailed information.
 By default the width of the bars are chosen as the length of the chromosome divided by 800.

 Optionally, the figure can be automatically saved at the same location where the bed file is stored with the `savefig` argument.